brianlin314/pytorch-video-classification/README.md

 This repo contains several models for video action recognition, including C3D, R2Plus1D, R3D, inplemented using PyTorch (0.4.0).
 Currently, we train these models on UCF101 and HMDB51 datasets.
-## Installation
-The code was tested with Anaconda and Python 3.5.
-After installing the Anaconda environment:

 0. Clone the repo:
     ```Shell